DanialArab/Agentic-Design-Patterns/README.md

 Large language models can drive powerful agents to execute complex tasks if you ask them to plan the steps before they act.

+Planning is a key agentic AI design pattern in which we use a large language model (LLM) to autonomously decide on what sequence of steps to execute to accomplish a larger task.
+For example, if we ask an agent to do online research on a given topic, we might use an LLM to break down the objective into smaller subtasks, such as researching specific subtopics, synthesizing findings, and compiling a report.

+Many tasks can’t be done in a single step or with a single tool invocation, but an agent can decide what steps to take.
+For example, to simplify an example from the HuggingGPT paper (cited below), if you want an agent to consider a picture of a boy and draw a picture of a girl in the same pose, the task might be decomposed into two distinct steps: (i) detect the pose in the picture of the boy and (ii) render a picture of a girl in the detected pose.
+An LLM might be fine-tuned or prompted (with few-shot prompting) to specify a plan by outputting a string like "{tool: pose-detection, input: image.jpg, output: temp1 } {tool: pose-to-image, input: temp1, output: final.jpg}".

+## Multi-Agent Collaboration design pattern

+Prompting an LLM to play different roles for different parts of a complex task summons a team of AI agents that can do the job more effectively.

+Multi-agent collaboration is the last of the four key AI agentic design patterns that I’ve described in recent letters.
+Given a complex task like writing software, a multi-agent approach would break down the task into subtasks to be executed by different roles — such as a software engineer, product manager, designer, QA (quality assurance) engineer, and so on — and have different agents accomplish different subtasks.

+Dear friends,

+Multi-agent collaboration is the last of the four key AI agentic design patterns that I’ve described in recent letters.
+Given a complex task like writing software, a multi-agent approach would break down the task into subtasks to be executed by different roles — such as a software engineer, product manager, designer, QA (quality assurance) engineer, and so on — and have different agents accomplish different subtasks.

+Different agents might be built by prompting one LLM (or, if you prefer, multiple LLMs) to carry out different tasks.
+For example, to build a software engineer agent, we might prompt the LLM: “You are an expert in writing clear, efficient code.
+Write code to perform the task . . ..”

+It might seem counterintuitive that, although we are making multiple calls to the same LLM, we apply the programming abstraction of using multiple agents.
+I’d like to offer a few reasons:

+It works!
+Many teams are getting good results with this method, and there’s nothing like results!
+Further, ablation studies (for example, in the AutoGen paper cited below) show that multiple agents give superior performance to a single agent.
+Even though some LLMs today can accept very long input contexts (for instance, Gemini 1.5 Pro accepts 1 million tokens), their ability to truly understand long, complex inputs is mixed.
+An agentic workflow in which the LLM is prompted to focus on one thing at a time can give better performance.
+By telling it when it should play software engineer, we can also specify what is important in that role’s subtask.
+For example, the prompt above emphasized clear, efficient code as opposed to, say, scalable and highly secure code.
+By decomposing the overall task into subtasks, we can optimize the subtasks better.
+Perhaps most important, the multi-agent design pattern gives us, as developers, a framework for breaking down complex tasks into subtasks.
+When writing code to run on a single CPU, we often break our program up into different processes or threads.
+This is a useful abstraction that lets us decompose a task, like implementing a web browser, into subtasks that are easier to code.
+I find thinking through multi-agent roles to be a useful abstraction as well.

+Emerging frameworks like AutoGen, Crew AI, and LangGraph, provide rich ways to build multi-agent solutions to problems.
+If you're interested in playing with a fun multi-agent system, also check out ChatDev, an open source implementation of a set of agents that run a virtual software company.
+I encourage you to check out their GitHub repo and perhaps clone the repo and run the system yourself.
+While it may not always produce what you want, you might be amazed at how well it does.

+Like the design pattern of Planning, I find the output quality of multi-agent collaboration hard to predict, especially when allowing agents to interact freely and providing them with multiple tools.
+The more mature patterns of Reflection and Tool Use are more reliable